webfft/webfft.github.io/README.md

 A simple, but fast [webfft.js](lib/webfft.js) library based on the Cooley-Tukey DIF algorithm.
 Demo: [webfft.net](https://webfft.net).

-There is a basic UI that works with a 2048×1024 texture.
-It can apply per-row FFT, which can be paired with transposition to compute 2D FFT.
-Internally, the texture is kept in the float32 format, and with a basic gamma-correction it's mapped to RGB.
+There is a basic UI that works with a 3-channel 1024×1024 float32 texture.
+The UI doesn't have a button to compute 2D FFT, but it provides a set of simpler transforms that can be chained together to make 2D FFT:

+  1. Apply the per-row FFT.
+  2. Transpose the texture.
+  3. Apply the per-row FFT again.
+  4. Transpose the texture again.

 The texture can be saved as:

   - PNG in the RGB×int16 format
   - EXR in the RGB×float32 format

+Heavy operations run on 3 background threads, one per texture channel.

 ### Images